The Positions in Soccer Explained, Their Numbers, and Roles

 The modern game is changing, with some players choosing more unique numbers like Liverpool’s Trent Alexander-Arnold sticking with his original #66 from his academy days, but the traditional numbering system still holds up across most teams and leagues globally.

 Basic Positions in Soccer

 Any roster of soccer players from the youngest leagues to the most professional can be sectioned into three main categories: Forwards, Midfielders, and Defenders.
-For simplicity, we’re including Goalkeepers in “defenders”, but we’ll make sure to outline what makes keepers so special later.
+For simplicity, we include Goalkeepers in “defenders,” but we’ll outline what makes keepers so special later.